azriel0508/azriel0508/README.md

 - Dry-run mode to preview the moves before anything is touched

 Built it because my own Downloads folder was unusable.
-The interesting part wasn't the API call — it was making the output *reproducible*, since a model that gives a different answer each run is useless for a tool that moves your files around.
+The interesting part wasn't the API call, it was making the output *reproducible*, since a model that gives a different answer each run is useless for a tool that moves your files around.

 **[→ Repository](https://github.com/azriel0508/AI-File-Sorter)**